Recommended and Required Steps

 Apply for major(s) and minor(s) through the appropriate academic department(s), if applicable.

-Required Step: Submit Preliminary Plans of Study
+Required Step (School of Engineering only): Submit Preliminary Plans of Study

 While preliminary plans of study are required by some programs at the University of Connecticut, these do not need to be submitted to the Office of the Registrar.
 Students should check with their individual advisor and program to see if a preliminary plan of study is required.
 For instructions, please see Submitting your Preliminary Plan of Study.